peter88213/nv_tlview/docs/nv_tlview/README.rst

 |arrowLeft| Scroll back
    Shift the timeline to go 1/5 screen width back in time.
+   You can move it more precisely with the mouse wheel.

 |goToFirst| Go to the first event
    Shift the timeline so that the earliest event